kalil1010/EchoShop/README.md

 - **Interactive AI Stylist Chat**: Chat with your personal AI stylist for fashion advice and styling tips
 - **User Authentication & Profiles**: Secure user accounts with personalized style preferences
 - **Responsive Design**: Fully responsive design that works on desktop and mobile devices
+- **Image Moderation**: All clothing uploads are screened by Sightengine to block unsafe or NSFW imagery before storage

 ## Technology Stack